Environment

 ZEB Ready (An energy-saving system for buildings)

-ZEB (Net Zero Energy Building) is a certification system for buildings that are constructed with the aim of achieving both a comfortable indoor environment and energy conservation.
-The Nikko Chemicals R&D Center was rebuilt in 2022 as an energy-saving laboratory.
-The building has been certified as “ZEB Ready” through an external evaluation by BELS (Building Energy Efficiency Evaluation System), and has reduced the energy required to less than 50% of the previous level.
+“ZEB” (Net Zero Energy Building) is a certification system for buildings that aim to achieve both a comfortable indoor environment and energy savings.
+The Nikko Chemicals R&D Center was rebuilt in 2022, and a new office building was constructed at Nippon Surfactant Industries’ Nasu Factory in 2025.
+Both buildings received ZEB Ready certification in an external evaluation using the Building-Housing Energy-efficiency Labeling System (BELS).
+The buildings’ energy requirements were reduced to less than 50% of their previous levels.

 Environmentally friendly manufacturing